FlavioDiasPs/tob/README.md

 # SUPORT
 ## There is no support for this project.
-## If you need any customization or particular help, we can talk about a price so I can spend time on it. flaviodiasps@gmail.com
+- If you need any customization or particular help, we can talk about a price so I can spend time on it.
+- Get in touch: flaviodiasps@gmail.com

 # How to SETUP
 ## Installing TOB requirements